miktaba/SimpleTo-DoManager/README.md

 # SimpleTo-DoList
-Simple to-do list app for practicing on UIKit
+A simple app for making a to-do list. <br>
+This is my practice on UIKit with Storyboard.